What is Corporate Giving?

 Expanded Nonprofit Eligibility

-Many companies are expanding their matching gift programs to include any type of 501(c)(3) nonprofit or educational institution, rather than focusing on specific categories of nonprofits.
-This is an excellent advancement that makes employees happy and helps even more organizations serve their missions.
+Many companies are expanding their matching gift programs to include any type of 501(c)(3) nonprofit rather than focusing on specific categories of nonprofits.
+This trend allows more employees to give to the specific causes they personally care about, increasing participation in employee giving programs.

 Examples of Expanded Nonprofit Eligibility

 Caterpillar Inc. is the world’s largest construction equipment manufacturer.
 The company previously only matched donations to higher education institutions.
-However, this year they have expanded to match donations to all 501(c)(3) organizations.
+However, this year they have expanded to match donations to most 501(c)(3) organizations.

 Pioneer Natural Resources will match a maximum of $5,000 at a 1:1 ratio per year for active employees.